 The important thing to remember, is that you are not alone and that there are safe and effective treatments available.

 The faster you get help for anxiety, the sooner you can get these anxious thoughts and feelings under control, so that you can get on with enjoying your pregnancy.
-Find out about treatment options or how to get help.
+Find out about treatment options.